Agoric/dapp-oracle/README.md

 1. Find out your wallet petnames for the input and output issuers (for example, `"Testnet.$LINK"` to `"Testnet.$USD"`).
-2. Create a public price authority for your push query:
+2. Create a public price authority for your push query (you will need to push at least one result):
 ```sh
 NOTIFIER_BOARD_ID=<boardId of push notifier> \
 IN_ISSUER_JSON='"Testnet.$LINK"' OUT_ISSUER_JSON='"Testnet.$USD"' \